 There are 2 major environmental factors that can make driving a little bit slippery: rain and falling leaves.
 Use caution if you see any large puddles or piles of leaves.
 And since these conditions may be common during autumn, it’s a good idea to give yourself a bit more time to get to where you need to go.

-When it comes to driving in fog, rain, or on falling leaves, safety is always key.
+When it comes to driving in fog, rain, or on falling leaves, safety is always key (and don’t forget — winter and spring come with their own driving challenges).
 But with a few smart precautions and some careful driving, you can get right to enjoying the pumpkin pie and spiced cider.